borgbackup/borg/docs/usage/notes.rst

 Further considerations
 ++++++++++++++++++++++

-Append-only mode is not respected by tools other than Borg. ``rm`` still works on the repository.
+Append-only mode is not respected by tools other than |project_name|. ``rm`` still works on the repository.
 Make sure that backup client machines only get to access the repository via ``borg serve``.

 Ensure that no remote access is possible if the repository is temporarily set to normal mode for e.g. regular pruning.

-Further protections can be implemented, but are outside of Borg's scope.
+Further protections can be implemented, but are outside of |project_name|'s scope.
 For example, file system snapshots or wrapping ``borg serve`` to set special permissions or ACLs on new data files.

 SSH batch mode
 ~~~~~~~~~~~~~~

-When running Borg using an automated script, ``ssh`` might still ask for a password,
+When running |project_name| using an automated script, ``ssh`` might still ask for a password,
 even if there is an SSH key for the target server.
 Use this to make scripts more robust::

     export BORG_RSH='ssh -oBatchMode=yes'